-An average grade of B (3.0) is required for graduation, and no course with a grade lower than B– (2.7) will be counted toward the degree.
-Students are required to retain good academic standing, a GPA of at least 2.7.
+An average grade of B (3.0) is required for graduation, and no course with a grade lower than B– (2.7) will count toward the degree.
+Students are required to retain good academic standing, with a GPA of at least 2.7.
 Failure to maintain good standing may result in dismissal from the program.
-Students whose GPA falls below 3.0 are considered to be on probation, and they must earn at least a B- in each of their next two classes with a 3.0 GPA in those two classes in order to continue in the program.
+Students whose GPA falls below 3.0 are considered to be on probation, and they must earn at least a B- in each of their next two classes with a 3.0 GPA in those two classes in order to continue forward.
 Other academic regulations and policies are established by the Graduate Liberal Studies Committee of the College of Arts and Sciences.
-Students should consult the MLS program director for further information.
+Students should consult the Indiana University Northwest Academic Bulletin (add clickable link) for further information.